christophhart/hise_documentation/scripting/scripting-api/array/concat.md

 arr1.concat(arr3);

 // the arr1 already contains arr2
-// error: arr4 is not of type array Console.print(trace(arr1)); // [0, 1, [2, 3, 4], 5, 6, 7, 8, 9, 10]
+Console.print(trace(arr1)); // [0, 1, [2, 3, 4], 5, 6, 7, 8, 9, 10]